JTBWatchDog/DF_Garden/src/site/notes/Rise of the New Faith/Base plotline ideas.md

 - Introduce Flinky, Shrumy, and Klunko as other mentors
 - Ratau tries to help Nymeria through her trauma over what happened, while simultaneously training her
 - Ratau learns some of what happened to her & her parents during the Hunt
-	- The Hunt is the
+	- "The Hunt" is the Sheepfolk name for the Bishops war and genocide against them
+	-

 # Arc 1 —